-Best car in his segment. has all what we need in car...Less Maintenace...
+Best car in his segment has all that we need in the car...Less Mainten...

-So , I am talking about the i20 Classic and not the Elite model.
-So Al...
+So, I am talking about the i20 Classic and not the Elite model.
+So All...

 It will help us serve you better content and best deals